OFCE/SIWU/README.md

 Sources are moderately commented and comments are usually in french.

-## licence
+## license

-All code, texts and graph are under CECILL-B licence (a french licence in the spirit of MIT licence). data is from open data from providers and subject to specific licence.
+All code, texts and graph are under a [CECILL-B license](LICENSE.TXT) (a french licence in the spirit of MIT licence).
+Data is from (what we believe is) open data from various providers and may be subject to specific licenses.